 - Personality – it’s easy to detect a particular warthog when they are overly timid or bossy (Little is bossy and persistent while Tiny was not) along with the other identifying characteristics

-- Appearing alone, as a twosome or with more warthogs, with “sounders” being as small as three, as large as ten or more.
+- They appeared alone, as a twosome or with more warthogs, with “sounders” as small as three, as large as ten or more.
 Often males are “friends” and graze the bush together and groom each other.
 It’s a rarity to see females together without piglets.
 Moms will often hang out with another mom and her young, supporting each other and even going as far as nursing each other’s piglets.

 We must admit we are more interested in male warthogs based on their seemingly more quirky behavior.
 As I write this, there is a lone female in the garden, whom we call Lonely Girl.
 She is shy without much of a distinctive personality.
-And yet, there are many male warthogs we see over a week that we can easily identify as a regular or a new visitor.
+And yet, there are many male warthogs we see over a week that we can easily identify as a regular or new visitors.

 We only observe one or two new male visitors each week.
 They eat and wander off, never to return.
 Daily, we see “regulars,” all of whom we enjoy and seem to respond to their various names and the sounds of our voices.
-Tom isn’t as excited about warthogs as I am, but as mentioned above, when I am busy indoors, he keeps out watchful eye, always looking for Tiny.
+Tom isn’t as excited about warthogs as I am, but as mentioned above, when I am busy indoors, he keeps an out watchful eye, always looking for Tiny.